jmuzsik/nextGenImageCreation/readme.md

 1. `{"Location": "/somebucketname"}`
    - Which isn't important, it comes automatically from the AWS CLI.
-2. Then this: `upload: ./duck.png to s3://somebucketname/duck.png`
+2. Then this: `upload: Images/duckJPG.jpg to s3://somebucketname/duckJPG.jpg`
    - Which again is something from the AWS CLI.
-3. A string that says this: `Check if it works by clicking this url: https://somebucketname.s3.amazonaws.com/duck.png`.
-Which, when clicked, should show a little duck image, as that is the test image.
+3. A string that says this: `Check if it works by clicking this url: https://somebucketname.s3.amazonaws.com/duckJPG.jpg`.
+Which, when copied into your browser, should show a duck image, as that is the test image.
 You should take a peek in your AWS console as well.

 <b>What to know</b>